 The user interface, shown below, allows the user to supply the necessary information for the tool to process.
+A detailed description of this process can be found in the SFR Geotools Processing Guide.
 The components of the user interface are described below:

-Create Reaches
+Create Reaches ×

 - Selection of the Layers

-Select the Stream Layer Streams_Segments
+Select the Stream Layer Streams_Segments •

-Select the Grid Layer Model_grid 🔹
+Select the Grid Layer Model_grid •

 Reaches Enter the location of the reaches shapefile.
 C:\\Streams_segments_reaches

 About Start Process Cancel